 Renters insurance in Colorado offers a defense against the claim and pays for the loss if you’re proven to be liable.
 Renters insurance is a good way to comply with the requirement that you make someone whole after causing them to suffer a loss, because neither the defense costs nor the damages need come out of your own pocket.

 There are four main types of coverage on renters insurance in Colorado.
 Each protects you in a different, yet equally important way.

 Personal Property coverage pays to replace things you own if they suffer damage or are destroyed by a peril listed in the policy.
 This means that after a fire or a theft, you can replace what you owned easily.
 Personal property coverage is important for you, but also for your kids.
 After a fire or other loss, children often cling to the familiar.
 When you can replace those familiar things, it’s easier for them to cope.

 Medical Payments To Others coverage is designed for small injuries suffered by guests.
 This small coverage is designed to cover the loss when the injured party agrees that there is no fault to be found.
-If you have friends over for dinner, one of them helps you clean up, and a glass breaks in the sink, that’s a good candidate for a medical payments claim.
-You aren’t responsible for their injury from the glass, but it happened in your home and there is no real fault.
+If you have friends over for dinner, one of them helps you clean up, and a glass breaks in the sink, they’re a good candidate for a medical payments claim.
+You aren’t responsible for their injury from the glass, but it happened in your home.
 Medical payments coverage prevents you from making an out-of-pocket “good faith” payment for their injury that might later look as if you were admitting liability.